 Social media has become an important way to gather investment information.
 But learning to recognize reliable sources is critical to finding accurate and useful information to create a strategy whether you’re investing in stocks, bonds, options, or other financial securities.
 What’s more, investors must understand the behavioral biases that social media investing can trigger, namely the temptation to time the market.

 To avoid this pitfall, create and follow a long-term financial plan.
 Use social media to research stocks and funds that fit your plan, including your time horizon and tolerance for risk.
 Ready to invest?
-You can open an account on the SoFi Invest brokerage platform to get access to both active and automated investing services with competitive fees and no account minimums.
+You can open a brokerage account on the SoFi Invest stock app to get access to both active and automated investing services with competitive fees and no account minimums.

 Photo credit: iStock/GOCMEN